デザインとストーリーで

 Japan to US Expansion via eCommerce | Mirai Speaker

-Worked closely with the team behind Mirai Speaker to help translate a highly technical audio product into a clearer, more accessible digital and physical experience.
-From UX and content structure to packaging and localization, the focus was on helping the product communicate its value across both Japanese and international audiences.
+Worked closely with the Mirai Speaker team to translate a highly technical Japanese audio product into a clear, conversion-focused digital presence for the U.S. market.
+From UX and content structure to Amazon A+ Content and localization, the work drove CPA from ¥28,000 to ¥11,000 and contributed to record single-day brand site sales.

 Connecting Japanese F&B to the Middle East | Japaldia